mpsitech/The-Whiznium-Documentation/dbemdl/IexWdbeMdl.md

 [//]: # (IP ImeIMUnit.superUse - BEGIN)

-Use: as "slicon" a unit represents a specific chip.
-In actual projects, a unit typically represents a PCB which can be addressed individually from the host.
+Use: a unit typically represents a PCB which can be addressed individually from the host.

 [//]: # (IP ImeIMUnit.superUse - END)